 The pan and zoom.
 There is so much to say about these two tiny concepts of filming.
-They can be angles or devils.
+They can be angels or devils.
 You must know when and how to properly use them, or you risk your film coming across as amateur, tacky or even lazy.

 When buying a camera, too many people get caught up in the black hole of zoom.
 Don’t get me wrong, having a zoom is nice and extremely crucial for wildlife filming.
 But, it has a very dark side to it as well.
 Think back to the last time you watched the news or a professional documentary.
 Now, try to remember how many zooms you saw.
 I’m assuming very few.
 Even Hollywood movies have gotten away from showing too many zooms.
 The reason?
 It’s just too much.
 Human eyes can’t zoom in like a camera can, so it can be a very disorienting effect to the audience.
 Zoom can be utilized and taken advantage of in the right situation – however, this situation seldom happens in wildlife, but most often in horror.